philippesic/Code-Performance-Analyzer/README.md

 Build Container:

-PC: `run_container_win.bat`
+PC: `build_container_win.bat`

-Mac: `run_container_mac.sh`
+Mac: `build_container_mac.sh`

 --

 Reenter Container:

+`run_container.bat`

+Or

 `docker start -ai cpa-dev`

-Models:
+## Models:

 Complexity Model: starcoder2:3b

 Teacher: deepseek-coder-v2:16b

-Push: Run push_model
+Push: Run `push_model.py`

-Pull: `cd models/student && git clone https://huggingface.co/philippesic/cpa`
+Pull Safetensors: `cd src/model/models/student && git clone https://huggingface.co/philippesic/cpa`

-## INTEGRATION (Juan):
-For integration I created a stub server that serves the same response as the backend does, this way I avoid waiting times and downloading the whole fine-tuned model on my laptop.
-This is not to be used in reality.
-- To finish integrating, **update the `API_BASE_URL` constant in `./code-performance-analyzer/src/extension.ts` to the url of the backend server.**
+## Hosting the model locally:

+1. Run the command from `server.info` from the container root.
+Containers are setup to automatically port map.
+Note that the server may take a long time to start.

+2. Test the server response via a curl: `curl -X POST http://127.0.0.1:5000/analyze -H "Content-Type: application/json" -d '{"code": "def loop(n):\n for i in range(n): pass"}'`

+3. Running the model locally requires 11gb vram.
+Support for 8gb requires retraining a lighter model.

+4. Currently, the only way to stop the server is via `kill <pid>` (`ps aux | grep python`)

-## Running the frontend:
+## Running the extension environment:

-To run the frontend:
-1. Setup and run the backend.
+1. Setup and run the backend

-2. In the `./code-performance-analyzer` directory, run: `npm run compile`.
+2. `npm run compile` in the `src` directory

-3. In visual studio open `./code-performance-analyzer/src/extension.ts`.
+3. In vscode open `.src/extension.ts`

-4. In visual studio, press F5 or trigger the "Debug: Start Debugging" while having the `extension.ts` file open.
-Visual studio will open a new window in the `test-code-performance-analyzer` directory, with the extension loaded in the environment.
-5. Trigger the commands you want in the new debug window, there is a sample python function to quickly test the outputs.
+4. Start debugging fith F5.
+If prompted, select `VSCode Extention Development` as your debugger

+## Backend README

+todo

-# test-code-performance-analyzer README
+## test-code-performance-analyzer README

 This is the README for your extension "test-code-performance-analyzer".
 After writing up a brief description, we recommend including the following sections.